Food Museum Membership – Terms & Conditions

 The circumstances where immediate termination is appropriate are laid out in the Disciplinary and Grievance Policy.

 The Museum is located in the heart of the town of Stowmarket, occupying over 75-acres of beautiful Suffolk countryside.
 Explore nearly 3km of woodland and riverside nature trails.
-Discover the history of East Anglia with 18 splendid historic buildings including Alton Water Mill with its house and cart lodge, Grundisburgh Blacksmiths forge, a tin chapel and learn about fascinating East Anglian lives, crafts and culture.
+Discover the history of East Anglia with 18 splendid historic buildings including Alton Water Mill with its house and cart lodge, Grundisburgh Blacksmiths forge, and a tin chapel and learn about the food we grow and eat.

 Our site is important as a maintained green space in the heart of Stowmarket, as well as the historic walled garden, includes an environmentally important wet meadow and 3 sites of Special Scientific Interest contained within our river walk.
 We are also able to support a number of historic breeds such as the Large Black pig, Suffolk Punch horse, Red Poll cattle and Suffolk sheep, which are important to our farming heritage.